hackerstech/astrology-conjuctions/README.md

 sun moon in 7th high breakups or in taurus risk its karmic if in 7th house

+even if atmakarak is jupiter that person can have affairs as affliction matters

 [23-08-2026 12:54] ====: 8th lord Mercury and moon is psychopath

 [23-08-2026 12:56] ====: Moon rahu and budh is extensive trauma or genius